 Hang your curtains to the ceiling

-Don’t just hag your curtains to the top of the window frame.
+Don’t just hang your curtains to the top of the window frame.
 Go all the way to the ceiling to draw the eye upwards.
-It will create the illusion your ceiling higher is larger than you think.
+It will create the illusion your ceiling height is larger than you think.
 Similarly, make sure they finish right at floor level.
 Don’t overhang them (I’m just not a fan of this look!).